MarkosKon/unicode-utilities/README.md

 # Unicode Utilities

-Command line utilities to help you when you work with Unicode related stuff.
+Command line utilities to help you with Unicode/font stuff.

 - `c2n` (Character to number) prints the code points of the given characters.
 It can also do the opposite, and it can work with hex numbers too.
 See the [help menu for usage and examples](help/c2n.txt).
 - `ur2n`, (Unicode range to number) prints the code points for the given Unicode ranges.
 See the [help menu for usage and examples](help/ur2n.txt).